wuher/oauth2/README.md

 The first one assumes that your Twitter applicaction has configuration "Application Type: Client" (set in Twitter's app config page).
-Then set you consumer key and secret in oauth_twitter_1.js and oauth_twitter_2.js files.
+Then set your consumer key and secret in oauth_twitter_1.js and oauth_twitter_2.js files.
 Now you can run it.

     cd examples